-Suppose you are a farmer.
+Suppose you’re a farmer.
 Come spring you plant your crop and then wait for nature to take its course.
 As you wait, you eye the horizon for clouds, realizing that you are at the mercy of the elements.
-Anything could happen that might cost you your crop.
+Anything could happen, and that anything could cost you your crop.

 Then someone knocks on your door.
-It’s a man in an expensive suit wanting to buy a portion of your crops while the seeds are still germinating in the ground.
-But there is one catch to his offer; he’s offering you a price below market.
+It’s a man in an expensive suit wanting to buy a portion of your crops while the seeds are still in the ground.
+But there’s one catch to his offer; he’s offering you a price below market.

 You understand the benefit in his offer because you know that your crop could fail.
-His offer looks and feels much like insurance to you, the price of which is the sharing of profits if the crop produces well.
+His offer looks and feels much like insurance to you, the price of which is the sharing of profits and risks.
 You both understand this.

 At stake in such a transaction, just as in our discussion of debt, is the future, and future production.

 This derivative’s value will probably vary.
 If a dry season threatens your crop its value may go down.
 If crops elsewhere in the world fail it may go up.
-It could very well be bought and sold several times with profits or losses while your crop sits growing in the field.
+It could very well be bought and sold several times with profits or losses for its owner while your crop sits in the field.

 These kinds of contracts do not apply to crops only however.
 They could apply to all sorts of other contracts that derive their value from future production.
 Even portions of your own future might be winding their way around these markets.
-If you have signed a contract to repay a loan, as with a mortgage, you can almost bet on it.
+If you have signed a contract to repay a loan for example, as with a mortgage, you can almost bet on it.